-- Establish a public credit registry that is designed to be responsive to consumer needs and equity concerns, including reducing racial disparities in credit scoring. - Enact comprehensive credit reporting reform, such as the Comprehensive CREDIT Act that the House of Representatives passed in January 2020, which included: - a right to independent review when consumers cannot get errors fixed; - better accuracy rights, including requiring the CFPB to issue regulations; - shortening the time period that negative information can be reported, including reestablishing the seven-year time limit on the reporting of criminal convictions; - a ban on reporting information arising from predatory transactions; - a ban on reporting medical debt for medically necessary procedures; - free credit scores; and - a right to seek court orders to compel credit bureaus to fix reports. - Significantly restrict the use of credit reports for non-credit purposes, including tenant screening, employment, insurance, and immigration purposes. - Give Americans better control of our own data, such as an automatic security freeze that would require consumers to affirmatively consent to use of their data. - Require the Big Three credit bureaus to set up an easy-to-use "one-stop shopping" online portal where consumers can access their credit reports on an unlimited basis, obtain free credit scores, file disputes over errors, and place or lift security freezes or fraud alerts. - Extend the requirements and notices required for employment use of background check and credit reports to protect tenants when these reports are used for housing purposes. - Require users of employment and tenant screening reports to provide specific reasons for the denial of employment or housing. - Prohibit tenant, employment, and other background screening companies from reporting information that is not predictive or minimally predictive yet is often unfairly used to deny critical necessities, including eviction records where the eviction filing did not result in a judgment against the tenant and criminal convictions older than seven years. - Give the CFPB or Federal Trade Commission (FTC) supervisory authority over tenant, employment, and other background screening companies and over data security for all consumer reporting agencies.
+- Establish a public credit registry that is designed to be responsive to consumer needs and equity concerns, including reducing racial disparities in credit scoring. - Enact comprehensive credit reporting reform, such as the Comprehensive CREDIT Act that the House of Representatives passed in January 2020, which included: - a right to independent review when consumers cannot get errors fixed; - better accuracy rights, including requiring the CFPB to issue regulations; - shortening the time period that negative information can be reported, including reestablishing the seven-year time limit on the reporting of criminal convictions; - a ban on reporting information arising from predatory transactions; - a ban on reporting medical debt for medically necessary procedures; - free credit scores; and - a right to seek court orders to compel credit bureaus to fix reports. - Significantly restrict the use of credit reports for non-credit purposes, including tenant screening, employment, insurance, and immigration purposes. - Give Americans better control of our own data, such as an automatic security freeze that would require consumers to affirmatively consent to use of their data. - Require the Big Three credit bureaus to set up an easy-to-use "one-stop shopping" online portal where consumers can access their credit reports on an unlimited basis, obtain free credit scores, file disputes over errors, and place or lift security freezes or fraud alerts. - Extend the requirements and notices required for employment use of background check and credit reports to protect tenants when these reports are used for housing purposes. - Require users of employment and tenant screening reports to provide specific reasons for the denial of employment or housing. - Require disclosure of tenant screening scores and recommendations, along with information about how the algorithmic scoring model treats information such as criminal or eviction records. - Prohibit tenant, employment, and other background screening companies from reporting information that is not predictive or minimally predictive yet is often unfairly used to deny

+- critical necessities, including eviction records where the eviction filing did not result in a judgment against the tenant and criminal convictions older than seven years. - Give the CFPB or Federal Trade Commission (FTC) supervisory authority over tenant, employment, and other background screening companies and over data security for all consumer reporting agencies.